Close-up of a sign that says 'STOP interactive' with the word 'interactive' in pink letters.

 • Example (Juice Brand): At an event, launch a fast-paced "Juice Dash" competition.
 Players who download and achieve the highest score on the leaderboard instantly win a free sample or a premium prize, driving immediate product consumption and event buzz.

-to create a fuzz
+To create a fuzz

 Advergames are built to be shared.
 By adding a competitive leaderboard or clear incentives, you create a social talking point that encourages users to bring others into the game.